 European Affairs - Master of Science Programme (120 credits)

-We offer a unique combination of courses, covering such topics as European governance, EU law, EU negotiations, Europe and international political economy, and the EU common foreign and security policy.
-In addition to getting a theoretical understanding of the topic, we also offer you to bridge theory to practice by taking the opportunity to do a 10 week internship course at an organisation of your choice.
-Students currently enrolled in the programme have internships at the European Commission and in various organisations involved in consultation efforts and lobbying activities in Brussels.
+We offer a unique combination of courses, covering such topics as European governance and negotiations, EU law, and Europe in global affairs.
+In addition to getting a thorough theoretical and empirical understanding of these topics, we offer you to bridge theory to practice by taking the opportunity to do a 20 week internship course at an organisation of your choice.
+Students currently enrolled in the programme have internships at the EU institutions, national governments, and non-governmental organisations working in the EU system.

 Knowledge and skills acquired in the programme: